Brent holds above $111 on Greek deal hopes, Egypt clashes

 German business sentiment surprised with a rise in November, breaking a six-month run of declines.
 The closely watched Munich-based Ifo think tank said its business climate index rose to 101.4, beating forecasts.

-However, a regional Spanish election which favoured separatist parties raised concerns about a negative impact on the Spanish economy and its fiscal conditions, and in turn, oil demand.
+However, a regional Spanish election which favoured the separatists parties raised concerns about the negative impact to the Spanish economy and its fiscal conditions, and in turn, oil demand.

 Voters handed almost two thirds of the 135-seat local parliament to four different Catalan separatist parties that all want to hold a referendum on secession from Spain.

 Oil prices were also supported after U.S. equity markets got a boost from hopes for strong consumer buying on "Black Friday", the start of the holiday shopping season.
-(Editing by Himani Sarkar and Ed Davies)
+(Editing by Himani Sarkar)